faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > [Arg3:6b] Any honest reader can determine that for himself.

 The implication here is that those who still see a potential _influence_ of View of the Hebrews in the Book of Mormon, even though they acknowledge differences in purpose of style, lack honesty.
-Given [the number of similarities](https://i.redd.it/hiv3nejpu2611.png), such a conclusion seems hasty.
+Given [the number of similarities](https://i.redd.it/hiv3nejpu2611.png), such insinuation seems hasty.

 ## Argument 4: Joseph Suffered From A Mental Illness